nilesim/LinkTransformer/README.md

 # Linker
 A Web Service application to convert URLs to deeplinks and deeplinks to URLs.

-Application is dockerized and a spring boot - maven - postgres - actuator application.
+Application is dockerized and a <b>spring boot - maven - postgres - actuator</b> application.

 To run: